Co Head Coach-Senior

 with a degree in Elementary Education.
 She recently went back

 to school and finished her middle school math endorsement.

 Nicole currently teaches math at Northdale Middle School in Coon

 Jessica has been coaching with Edina Swim Club since 2011, and

 is also involved with our Masters swim team.
 She grew up

 swimming for Woodbury High School and Twin Cities Swim Team, and

 went on to swim at the University of North Dakota where she was

-conference champion in the 1650, 4 year letter
+North Central Conference Champion in the 1650, 4 year letter